cu-swe4s-fall-2025/assignment-2-python-refresher-arya-arga9502/README.md

 ```bash
 python src/test_my_utils.py
 ```
-You functional test has been written to test whether the program as a whole runs correctly.
+The functional test has been written to test whether the program as a whole runs correctly.
 You will be able to run the functional test with the command:

 ```bash
 bash src/test_print_fires.py